Leody Taveras Player Props: Rangers vs. Reds

 Reds Pitching Rankings

-- The pitching staff for the Reds has a collective 9.4 K/9, the eighth-best in MLB.
+- The pitching staff for the Reds has a collective 9.4 K/9, the seventh-best in MLB.

-- The Reds have the 25th-ranked team ERA among all league pitching staffs (5.02).
+- The Reds have a 5.06 team ERA that ranks 25th among all league pitching staffs.

-- Reds pitchers combine to allow 22 home runs (one per game), the 10th-fewest in baseball.
+- Reds pitchers combine to rank 12th in baseball in home runs given up (24 total, one per game).

-- Lodolo (2-1 with a 4.98 ERA and 31 strikeouts in 21 2/3 innings pitched) makes the start for the Reds, his fifth of the season.
+- Weaver (0-1) makes the start for the Reds, his second of the season.

-- In his most recent time out -- out of the bullpen on Sunday -- the lefty tossed 2/3 innings against the Pittsburgh Pirates while surrendering hits.
+- His last time out was on Thursday against the Pittsburgh Pirates, when the righty threw six innings, surrendering four earned runs while giving up four hits.

-- The 25-year-old has a 4.98 ERA and 12.9 strikeouts per nine innings across four games this season, while giving up a batting average of .326 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.